ryanm537/Hydar-Claire/README.md

 Claire is a chatbot for Hydar-XYZ.
 It is designed to be more advanced than the previous chatbot, Raye, in terms of generating sentences.
 On the other hand, it lacks a lot Raye's functionality with respect to determining whether one sentence is similar to another.

 ## How it works
 Claire utilizes several algorithms, and several txt documents for storing training data.
-First, I'll go through the text documents.
+First, I'll go through the files.

+### .py files
+These are
+  claire
+  train
+  train2

+**claire.py** is the main file.
+To use it, type `python claire.py` in the directory where claire is located.

+**train.py** and **train2.py** are training algorithms which are used to create more data which is used in classification of a sentence as sense or nonsense.

 ### .txt files
 They are: